Arthritis

 What causes Arthritis?

 There are many different types of arthritis, the two most common of which are osteoarthritis and rheumatoid arthritis.
 Osteoarthritis is caused by wear and tear on the joints, which causes the surrounding cartilage to deteriorate.
 Rheumatoid arthritis, on the other hand, is an autoimmune disorder.
-In this case, the bodies immune system attacks the body’s synovium, which acts as a lubricate for the joints.
+In this case, the body’s immune system attacks the body’s synovium, which acts as a lubricate for the joints.
 When the synovium wears down, the bone and cartilage both become damaged.

 Genetics can play a large role in the underlying cause of arthritis, however, here is a list of the 5 most common causes of arthritis: